Mamba1990/Online-Music-Player-HARMONIA/README.md

-# 🎵 Online Music Player
+# 🎵 Online Music Player: Harmonia

-An online music streaming platform where users can create playlists, search for songs, and enjoy music with advanced playback controls.
+Harmonia is an online music streaming platform where users can create playlists, search for songs, and enjoy music with advanced playback controls.

 ---